 - Robichaud, M., & Dugas, M. (2015).
 The generalized anxiety disorder workbook: A comprehensive CBT guide for coping with uncertainty, worry, and fear.
-Oakland, CA: New Harbinger Publications, Inc.
+New Harbinger.

 - Sandmire, D. A., Gorham, S. R., Rankin, N. E., & Grimm, D. R. (2012).
 The influence of art-making on anxiety: A pilot study.
 Art Therapy, 29, 68–73.

 - Schmidt, N. B., Richey, J. A., Buckner, J. D., & Timpano, K. R. (2009).
 Attention training for generalized social anxiety disorder.
 Journal of Abnormal Psychology, 118, 5–14.

 - Sharma, A., Madaan, V., & Petty, F. (2006).
 Exercise for mental health.
 Primary Care Companion to the Journal of Clinical Psychiatry, 8, 106.

 - Shiranibidabadi, S., & Mehryar, A. (2015).
 Music therapy as an adjunct to standard treatment for obsessive-compulsive disorder and co-morbid anxiety and depression: A randomized clinical trial.
 Journal of Affective Disorders, 184, 13–17.

 - Sørensen, P., Birket-Smith, M., Wattar, U., Buemann, I., & Salkovskis, P. (2010).
 A randomized clinical trial of cognitive behavioural therapy versus short-term psychodynamic psychotherapy versus no intervention for patients with hypochondriasis.
 Psychological Medicine, 41, 431–441.